HannaMichael/SOEN6611/README.md

 <h1> File Structure </h1>

-	<h2> 1.
-Configurations(code coverage)	</h2>
+<h3>1.
+Configurations(code coverage)</h3>
-	required plugin to be added to POM.xml to do mutation testing
+Required plugin to be added to POM.xml to generate code coverage report (Statement coverage, Branch Coverage and Cyclomatic Complexity)

+<h3>	2.
+Configurations(mutation testing)</h3>
-	2. Configurations(mutation testing)	: required plugin to be added to POM.xml to do mutation testing
+Required plugin to be added to POM.xml to do mutation testing

+<h3>	3.
+Commands</h3>
-	3. Commands: commands used to generate code coverage report and pitest
+Commands used to generate code coverage report and pitest

+<h3>	4.
+Raw Data</h3>
-	4. Raw Data : data generated from code coverage tool (html and csv format)
+Data generated from code coverage tool (html and csv format)

 <h1> Requirements </h1>